ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 Complete the following steps to encrypt data via envelope encryption:

-1. Generate or use a provisioned DEK from an IBM Cloud service to encrypt your sensitive data.
+1. Generate or provision a DEK from an IBM Cloud service, such as as [COS](/docs/cloud-object-storage?topic=cloud-object-storage-encryption), to encrypt your sensitive data.
+The DEK will encrypt your sensitive data.
 2. [Generate](/docs/key-protect?topic=key-protect-create-root-keys)
    or [import](/docs/key-protect?topic=key-protect-import-root-keys)
    a root key that will be used to protect the DEK from step 1.
-3. Use the root key to [wrap](/docs/key-protect?topic=key-protect-wrap-keys the DEK.
+3. Use the root key to encrypt, or [wrap](/docs/key-protect?topic=key-protect-wrap-keys the DEK.
 To provide maximum encryption security, you can specify additional authenticated data (AAD) during your wrap request.
 Note that the same authentication data will be required when unwrapping the DEK.
+4. The encrypted data is then stored as metadata in the {{site.data.keyword.keymanagementserviceshort}}
-4. Store and maintain the base64 encoded wrapped DEK output in a secure location, such as an app or service.
+   service.
+Store and maintain the base64 encoded output from the wrapped DEK in a secure location, such as an app or service.

 You can generate a new DEK by omitting the `plaintext` property in your